 I expect you to attend every class on time and be ready to effectively contribute.
 In order to help prepare you for post-graduation responsibility, I will not accept late assignments or provide make-up tests, homework, quizzes, projects, or etc. A lecture exam exception may be made only with University-recognized emergency (instructor must be notified within 24 hours of exam date and time) or official school business if instructor is notified at least one week in advance.
 In order to provide course accessibility, lecture material will be distributed on Western Online.
 Please make it your responsibility to check Western Online before each lecture for any updates that may occur.
 There may be times when assignments or quizzes are presented online or in class without prior notice.
 This is to insure your attendance in lecture and ensure that you are taking responsibility for your learning in the course.
 If you choose to miss class or forget to check the course Western Online which results in missed graded points, you will not be given an alternative assignment.
-If you do miss class, it is your responsibility to check with a classmate upon your return to see what you may have missed.
+If an extended absence or an excused absence is necessary, course material you have missed is your responsibility.
+Course will be livestreamed via zoom, recorded and posted to Western Online.
+Students who miss class will be held to the same deadlines as those in class.
+For assignments turned due in class, students not present in class will be required to turn those assignments in online the general assignment folder unless a specific folder is assigned on Western Online.